srazhd/Inventory-Management/README.md

 1. Open main project in Netbeans
 2. All mysql JDBC conector
 3. Create a database
-4. Inport the sql file
+4. Import the sql file

 Thank You
 Saraf Raz Alam